jayanthkoushik/alphanet/paper/sections/1_intro.md

 samples from 'few' split classes (i.e. classes with limited training samples) in ImageNet‑LT[@2019.Yu.Liu] -- a long-tailed dataset based on ImageNet. @fig:analysis:bins shows predictions binned into three groups:
-1) samples predicted correctly; 2) samples incorrectly predicted as a visually similar class (e.g., predicting 'husky' instead of 'malamute');
+(1) samples predicted correctly; (2) samples incorrectly predicted as a visually similar class (e.g., predicting 'husky' instead of 'malamute');
-and 3) samples incorrectly predicted as a visually dissimilar class (e.g., predicting 'car' instead of 'malamute').
+and (3) samples incorrectly predicted as a visually dissimilar class (e.g., predicting 'car' instead of 'malamute').
 A significant portion of the misclassifications (about 26%) are to visually similar classes.
 @fig:analysis:egs shows samples from one pair of visually similar classes; the differences are subtle, and can be hard even for humans to identify.
-We next analyzed the relationship between per-class test accuracy and mean distance of a class to its nearest neighbors (see
+We also analyzed the relationship between per-class test accuracy and mean distance of a class to its nearest neighbors (see
-@sec:method for details). @fig:analysis:acc_vs_dist shows a strong positive correlation between accuracy and mean distance -- 'few' split classes with close neighbors have lower test accuracy than classes with distant neighbors.
+@sec:method for details). @fig:analysis:acc_vs_dist shows a strong positive correlation between accuracy and mean distance, that is, 'few' split classes with close neighbors have lower test accuracy than classes with distant neighbors.

 Based on these analyses, we designed a method to directly improve the accuracy of rare classes in long-tail classification.
-Our method, AlphaNet, uses information from visually similar _frequent_ classes to improve classifiers for rare classes. @fig:alphanet illustrates the pipeline of our method.
+Our method, AlphaNet, uses information from visually similar frequent classes to improve classifiers for rare classes. @fig:alphanet illustrates the pipeline of our method.
 At a high level, AlphaNet can be seen as moving the classifiers for rare classes based on their position relative to